Insurance & Payment

 More about insurance networks, our fees, and your estimate

 Below is a brief description of how insurance payments and your payments work together to cover our fees.
-For detailed and customized information, please come to one of our maternity orientations and request a verification of your insurance benefits.
-After you attend an orientation, we can help you understand your insurance situation!
+For detailed and customized information, please come to one of our maternity tours (aka orientations).
+After you attend a tour, we can help you understand your insurance situation!

 The first thing to know is that our fees fall into two categories with most insurance companies: In-Network and Out-of-Network.
 Keep reading to learn more about this.